This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• Whisk together flour, cornstarch, baking soda and salt in a medium bowl.
+• Whisk together flour, cornstarch, baking soda, and salt.

 Video